2. Boniface and power encounters

 Divine power encounters did not fade away after the First Century.
 They have continued to happen throughout the history of world evangelism.
 They have included special protection from evil forces, survival of fierce persecution, healing, change of weather, and even nonbelievers having dreams and visions.

-One evangelistic power encounter involved a missionary in the early 700s named Boniface.
+One evangelistic power encounter in the early 700s involved a missionary named Boniface.
 Boniface had entered the ministry in his native England and became a scholar and a teacher.
 It was a successful and safe life.
 Then, he felt a calling to cross-cultural evangelism.
 So, he was sent as a missionary to unevangelized central Germany.

 On the announced day, a crowd of pagans gathered at the tree, confident that Thor would show his power.
 Perhaps they thought that Thor would strike down this brash foreigner.
 At any rate, Boniface began chopping at the trunk of that tree with his ax.
 Wood chips began to fly.
 The pagans waited for Thor to do something, but nothing happened.
 Nothing.
 Then, they watched as the tree came crashing down.